Can I use my card online?

-Iceland, Norway, Liechtenstein - plus Monaco and Switzerland
+Iceland, Norway, Liechtenstein - plus Monaco and Switzerland.

 How can I update my address?

-Please post an original signed instruction stating your account number and your new address to KBC Bank, Sandwith St, Dublin 2.
+Alternatively, you can post an original signed instruction stating your account number and your new address to KBC Bank, Sandwith St, Dublin 2.

 What if I forget my PIN?